-Website administrators, also known as webmasters, are responsible for developing and maintaining specific websites.
+Website administrators, also known as web developers, are responsible for developing and maintaining specific websites.
 Upon a site's inception, they perform programming and coding.
 They ensure that sites are functioning properly and analyze layout and content regularly to maintain and increase user-friendliness.
 They also handle network security, technical troubleshooting and customer support.
-At minimum, website administrators must possess associate's degrees, webmaster certifications or both.
+At minimum, website administrators must possess associate's degrees.

 Website Administrator Education Requirements

-According to the U.S. Bureau of Labor Statistics (BLS), an associate's degree or certification as a webmaster is required for employment as a website administrator (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), an associate's degree is required for employment as a website administrator.
 Students may also pursue bachelor's degrees in computer science, information technology or related areas.

 In associate's degree programs, students can major in computer science, information systems or Web development.
 Course curricula teach relevant website administration skills like Web design, scripting, database development and maintenance, image editing, usability assessment and more.
 Students also learn about the fundamental elements of computer hardware and software, as well as receiving education in relevant professional areas like business communications.